andrewcooke/choochoo/README.md

 When the database format changes scripts are provided to migrate existing data (see package `ch2.migraine`).

+Support libraries include FIT file parsing and spatial R-Trees.

 Currently the program is single-user (ie the data in the database are not grouped by user).
 Multiple users can co-exist using separate database files.

-*Choochoo collects and organises time-series data using athlete-appropriate interfaces.
+*Choochoo collects and organizes time-series data using athlete-appropriate interfaces.
 It facilitates calculations of derived statistics and extraction of data for further analysis using Python's rich data science tools.
 Both data and code are open and